openvinotoolkit/model_server/demos/embeddings/README.md

 ## Deploying multiple embedding models

 It is possible to deploy multiple graphs and models on a single model server instance.
-For each model the same export steps should be repeated and each pipeline should be added to the confuration file.
+For each model the same export steps should be repeated and each pipeline should be added to the configuration file.
 The following script prepares the repository with all tested models:
 ```bash
 ./export_all_models.sh
 ```
 It creates `config_all.json` with models structure including IR files, `graph.pbtxt` definitions and `subconfig.json` subconfigs.

-All those models can be deployed togather via:
+All those models can be deployed together via:
 ```bash
 docker run -d --rm -p 8000:8000 -v $(pwd)/:/workspace:ro openvino/model_server:latest --port 9000 --rest_port 8000 --config_path /workspace/config_all.json --cpu_extension /ovms/lib/libopenvino_tokenizers.so
 ```